jpolitz/jpolitz.github.com/notes/_posts/2020-07-24-course-organization.md

 There are also many special cases that come up.
 In a class of 200, anything that happens to students only 5% of the time will come up about a dozen times!
-So I work with students who have novel situations come up for any necessary accommodations, which are often private and require widely varying time commitments.
+So I work with students who have novel situations come up for any necessary accommodations, which are often private and require varying time commitments.

 Finally, I actually end up doing a fragment of a lot of the tasks I've delegated.
 I still answer Piazza questions, especially the ones the staff